 For cryptocurrencies not available on Coinbase, Binance will offer the widest selection at the lowest price for US investors.

 eToro is also available in the US and Canada, offering cryptocurrencies and CFD conventional trading services in a highly regulated and intuitive package.

-Binance is the best exchange overall for people in Australia.
+Binance is the best exchange overall for people in Australia and New Zealand.
 Dozens of cryptocurrencies, low and discounted pricing, and an international reach make it the exchange to beat in this region.